-Peas don't like their roots being disturbed and one advantage of sowing into toilet roll holders as opposed to root trainers is that with toilet roll holders you can leave them in situ or peel away very carefully causing minimum disturbance to the roots.
+Peas don't like their roots being disturbed and one advantage of sowing into toilet roll holders as opposed to root trainers is that with toilet roll holders you can leave them in situ or peel away carefully, causing minimum disturbance to the roots.
 Keep compost moist and the Peas should germinate easily.

-In the same way as Lathyrus odoratus, the Sweet Pea, Peas put out many tendrils and if you have time it is a good idea to thin these out a bit otherwise, towards the end of the growing season, the peas can be a bit of a tangle which reduces growth and cropping.
+In the same way as Lathyrus odoratus, the Sweet Pea, Peas put out many tendrils and if you have time, it is a good idea to thin these out a bit otherwise, towards the end of the growing season, the peas can be a bit of a tangle which reduces growth and cropping.
 Apart from this, Peas don't need any real maintenance except to improve the crop ensure the crop does not run short of water once the flowers appear.
-Its always a good idea if buying seed or plants to select those with RHS merit which is an indication of best performance.
+It's always a good idea if buying seed or plants to select those with RHS merit award, which is an indication of best performance.

-There are first early and second early varieties of peas designed to fruit at different times.
+There are first early, and second early varieties of peas designed to fruit at different times.

-The only attention Peas need is to water in a dry spell especially after flowering when the pods are fattening up.
+The only attention Peas need is to water in a dry spell, especially after flowering when the pods are fattening up.